chinapedia/wikipedia.abstract.en/Page/Politics_of_San_Marino.md

 Every six months, the Council elects two Captains Regent to be the heads of state.
 The foundational theory was to create a balance of power or, at least, reciprocal control.
 They serve a 6-month term.
 The investiture of the Captains Regent takes place on April 1 and October 1 in every year.
 Once this term is over, citizens have 3 days in which to file complaints about the Captains' activities.
 If they warrant it, judicial proceedings against the ex-head(s) of state can be initiated.

 The practice of dual heads of state, according to the principle of Collegiality, as well as the frequent re-election of same, are derived directly from the customs of the Roman Republic.
-The Council is equivalent to the Roman Senate; the Captains Regent, to the consuls of ancient Rome.San_Marino_tron_kapitanow_regentow.jpg
+The Council is equivalent to the Roman Senate; the Captains Regent, to the consuls of ancient Rome.

 The Congress of State